Incremental Learning of Sparse Attention Patterns in Transformers: Stage-wise Formation of Sparse Patterns

-In order to understand the dynamics in the function space, we train models with different maximum context lengths \(c = 4, 8, 12\).
-When \(c = 4\), the model can only access the positions in \(I(1)\) and thus learns only from these positions.
-When \(c = 8\), the model can access the positions in \(I(1)\) and \(I(2)\) and when \(c = 12\), the model can access all the relevant positions and can implement the task perfectly.
-In \Cref{fig:kl} (right), we plot the Kullback-Leibler (KL) divergence between the predictions of these transformers and the transformer without any context length restriction.
-We observe that the transformers first approach the model with \(c=4\) and then \(c=8\) before finally reaching the full model with \(c=12\).
-This indicates that the transformers not only learn the attention patterns but also simultaneously learn the feature matrices associated with these patterns.
+To probe these dynamics in function space, we train transformers with restricted maximum context lengths \(c = 4, 8, 12\).
+With \(c = 4\), the model can only access \(I(1)\); with \(c = 8\), it can additionally access \(I(2)\); with \(c = 12\), it can access all relevant positions and solve the task fully.
+In \Cref{fig:kl} (right), we plot the Kullback-Leibler (KL) divergence between each restricted model and a full-context transformer over training.
+The full-context transformer first approaches the \(c = 4\) model, then the \(c = 8\) model, before approaching the \(c = 12\) model.
+This indicates that the transformer jointly learns each attention pattern and its associated feature matrix at every stage, rather than acquiring them separately.